-The district is providing meaningful, effective instruction for district students in spite of district demographics.
-Twenty First Century program will provide breakfast and lunch for students during the summer.
-New nutrition grant provides dinner for after-school students.
-Title II and Title IV funds to be transferred to Title I to support a Parent and Family Engagement position and Title V funds in recent years have supported the district in both achievement and wellness for students' growth as fewer funds allocated through other federal funds.
+Demographic and Financial:Summarize the The district is providing meaningful, effective instruction for district students demographic and financial trends and in spite of district demographics.
+Twenty First Century program will provide patterns observed by the team while breakfast and lunch for students during the summer.
+New nutrition grant completing this section of the report.
+What provides dinner for after-school students.
+Title II and Title IV funds to be are the important trends and patterns that transferred to Title I to support a Parent and Family Engagement position and will support the identification of student, Title V funds in recent years have supported the district in both achievement teacher, and leader needs? and wellness for students' growth as fewer funds allocated through other federal funds.
 Even though the program is expensive the district is implementing a new Reading Program that focuses on comprehension and fluency which will improve Lexile scores.
 The reading program is also helped with Reading Grant from L4GA.
 The district wants to ensure that the reading program and other strategies/programs are implemented with fidelity and will provide support toward this end.
 The district will implement strategies to attract and retain highly effective science and social studies teachers.
 The district will refine and streamline the RTI process.
 The district will work with the Twenty First Century Program to provide support activities specifically designed for single parents and grandparents raising students.